 Data Science

-Data Science at SRJCFoundations of Data Science
+Data Science at SRJCCS 8: Foundations of Data Science Course

 In this course, students will study the Foundations of Data Science from three perspectives: inferential thinking, computational thinking, and real-world relevance.
 Given data arising from some real-world phenomenon, how does one analyze that data so as to understand that phenomenon?
 The course teaches critical concepts and skills in computer programming and statistical inference, in conjunction with hands-on analysis of real-world datasets, including economic data, document collections, geographical data, and social networks.
 It delves into social issues surrounding data analysis such as privacy and design.